confluentinc/cli/internal/pkg/errors/README.md

 # Errors And Messages Handling

-The CLI codebase stores the strings of all messages in one location: the errors package [internal/pkg/errors]().
+The CLI codebase stores the strings of all messages in the `errors` package.
 This encompasses all kinds of communication with the users, whether it be error messages, or message indicating success (e.g. successfully deleting a Kafka cluster).
 The goal is to ease the verification of consistency and correctness of messages, and to simplify future work in internationalizing the CLI.

 ## General Message Format
 - `""` surrounding names and ID’s